The average UK high-street agent charges £4200, while the average online estate agent charges £500! But which online estate agent should you use?

 Not only does this model mean online agents overheads are drastically reduced, which ultimately means they can offer a much cheaper solution to home-sellers compared to traditional high-street agents, but it also allows them to target the entire home-selling market in the UK (including England, Wales & Scotland), unlike the traditional high-street agent, who are generally limited to the local market.

 Like the majority of traditional high-street agents, online estate agents market properties across the biggest UK property portals, which includes Rightmove, Zoopla and PrimeLocations (to be honest, they’re only one’s worth a damn, in my opinion) to generate enquiries from prospective buyers.
-When a prospective buyer makes an enquiry, the vendor will be notified by the online agent, and then typically a viewing is arranged (which is conducted by the seller/vendor, NOT the agent).
+When a prospective buyer makes an enquiry, the vendor will be notified by the online agent.

 What is a Hybrid Estate Agent (and how they differ from Online Estate Agents)?